eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### Subjective CPU Billing

 Subjective billing is an optional feature of the EOS blockchain.
 It allows nodes to bill account resources locally in their own node without sharing the billing with the rest of the network.
 Since its introduction, subjective billing benefited the nodes that adopted it because it reduced the node CPU usage by almost 90%.
-It can result in failed transactions or lost transactions.
+But it can result in failed transactions or lost transactions.
 Subjective billing can trigger transaction failure when a smart contract code uses a "check" function, like `assert()` or `check()` command to verify data.
 When this situation occurs, assert or check earlier in the system contract execution to reduce the applied billing.
-If the lack of an error message does not affect the user experience, a system contract may benefit by replacing some assets and checks with a return statement.
+If the lack of an error message does not affect the user experience, a system contract may benefit by replacing some asserts and checks with a return statement.
 This replacement ensures their transactions succeed and are billed objectively on-chain.

 Find more details about subjective billing in the [Introduction to subjective billing and lost transactions](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/) article.